Whaling in the 21st Century

 2 - Aboriginal or subsistence whaling - The allowance of native peoples to hunt whales as they have for hundreds or thousands of years.
 Most of these people live around the Arctic, with some in the Caribbean.
 Despite its name, this kind of whaling is usually carried out with modern equipment, powered boats and explosive harpoons, sometimes supplied by the government of the country involved.
 Some of the whales hunted in this manner are endangered.

 3 - Scientific whaling - Viewed by many as a controversial loophole to continue commercial whaling.
 Japan issued permits for scientific whaling in Antarctica every year from 1986 to 2018.
 In 2019 with the resumption of commercial whaling by Japan, the country has now ended its scientific whaling programme in Antarctica.
-Norway and Iceland have also issued permits for scientific whaling intermittently, with 2007 being the most recent year.
+Norway and Iceland have also issued permits for scientific whaling intermittently.

-These figures are a snap-shot of a single year though have been similar for the last few years.
+These figures are a snap-shot of a single year though have been similar for a number of years.